 When an exempt funding portal makes an assessment of its sufficiency of financial resources for a 6 month period, it must take into account all available information about the future, which is at least, but is not limited to, 6 months from the date of certification.
 The degree of analysis depends on the facts for each exempt funding portal.
 When an entity has a history of positive cash flows from operations and ready access to financial resources, the exempt funding portal may reach the conclusion it has sufficient financial resources to continue its operations for at least the next 6 months.
-In other cases, the exempt funding portal may need to consider a wide range of factors relating to current and expected cash flows, such as debt repayment schedules and potential sources to continue its operations for at least there is sufficient financial resources to continue its a debt repayment schedules and potential sources to continue its operations for at least there is sufficient financial resources to continue its effort it can assert that there is sufficient financial resources to continue its operations for at least the next 6 months.
+In other cases, the exempt funding portal may need to consider a wide range of factors relating to current and expected cash flows, such as debt repayment schedules and potential sources of replacement financing before it can assert that there is sufficient financial resources to continue its operations for at least the next 6 months.